 Allah responds to such people…

-When it is said to them: “Follow what Allah hath revealed:” they say: “Nay! we shall follow the ways of our fathers:” what! even though their fathers were void of wisdom and guidance!
-(Holy Qur’an Chapter 2:170)
+When it is said to them: “Follow what Allah hath revealed:” they say: “Nay! we shall follow the ways of our fathers:” what! even though their fathers Were void of wisdom and guidance!
+(Qur’an 2:170)

 Instead of teaching that Jesus was slain and his corpse was displayed in a tree, the narrative is now switched to say a live person was put on the cross, and after some time he died.
 Thus, the first account is played down.